nikiandr/PTI-Hack-2022/README.md

  * Avoid overfitting at the intersection of train and test
  * Avoid occuring leaks during the generation of new features: preventing situation where the past flows into the future

-##  Feature Generation
+##  Feature Engineering
 1) Dates: `CreatedDate`, `CreatedDateForInsert`, `ValidThroughDate` - differences, quarters, years, sin-cos encoding
 2) Lags: Stats of previous probabilities grouped by `Opportunity`, `CreatedBy` and periods
 3) Categorical: `CreatedById`, `AccountId`, `RecordTypeId`, `Type`, `LeadSource`, `CampaignId` etc.
 4) CountVectorizer: `Needs__c` - dividing into more features.

 ## Approach Details

- * Divide the target by 100 and build the LightGBM model with the loss function. <br />
+ * Divide the target by 100 and build the LightGBM model with the logloss objective. <br />
  * Build a classifier model (target - `StageName` - forecast of how the deal will end at the very end: 0 - unsuccessfully, 1 - successfully). <br />
  * For each point in the dataset, predict the value <br />
  * Divide the dataset into 2 parts: successful and unsuccessful cases.   <br />